Tealium/integration-angularjs/README.md

 ```

 A directive has also been created.
-Specifying a 'tealium' or 'data-tealium' attribute on an element binds it to Tealium's link function on click.
+Specifying 'data-tealium' attribute on an element binds this data to Tealium's link function on click.
-Additional data can be passed to provide details for the event like normal:
+Additional data can be passed to provide details for the specific event:
 ```html
 <button data-tealium='{"event":"button pressed", "button_name":"button2"}'>
   Button